fbernutz/die-himmelstraeumerin-blog/Content/posts/github-actions.md

 ### Pin macOS version

-Currently, it's only possible to use the `macos_latest` tag to specify that you need a Mac to run your jobs.
+Currently, it’s only possible to use the `macos_latest` tag to specify that you need a Mac to run your jobs.
 The tag currently specifies to use `macOS 10.15`.
-When you have to use another macOS version, it's not possible to specify an explicit version.
+When you have to use another macOS version, it’s not possible to specify an explicit version.
 But maybe the solution for this is to use [self-hosted runners](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-self-hosted-runners) which sounds interesting, but also a bit overhead for these simple tasks which I need the CI for.

 ---